By Thomas H. Greco, Jr. Revised, May 7, 2022

 Banks are supposed to provide liquidity by monetizing the value-added by local enterprises.
 They do this by making loans to finance working capital and business expansions and development.
 But banking has become increasingly centralized as local banks have been taken over by large bank holding companies that have less concern for local economies and favor lower risk loans made to large corporations and government entities that are remote from the local community.
 Thus, money is lavished on central governments that use much of it to make war and build weapons far in excess of what is needed to provide security, and to enable the continual expansion of mega-corporations that reduce market competition and concentrate wealth in ever fewer hands.

-But there are still some locally owned and managed banks.
-You can find some by going to http://moveyourmoneyproject.org/.
+But there are still some locally owned and managed banks, and there are credit unions that have no shareholders and are operated for the benefit of their members.
+This source will help get you started on the path toward moving your money and using your financial resources to support your local economy.
 Still, that is only an easy first step.
 Even those banks must invest much of their resources in government bills and bonds and large corporate securities in order to survive in a milieu of manipulated markets and a regulatory environment that tilts in that direction.
-Further, since banks create money by making loans at interest, the entire system forces continual growth of debt, artificial scarcity of money, and environmental destruction.
+Further, since banks create money by making loans at interest, the entire system forces continual growth of debt, artificial scarcity of money in the hands of workers and small and medium sized companies, and environmental destruction.

-What must ultimately happen is described in my book, The End of Money and the Future of Civilization.
-A proven approach is the organization of local credit clearing exchanges that enable businesses themselves to cooperate in collectively monetizing their own value-added, without the burden of interest and without the growth imperative.
+What must ultimately happen is the creation of home-grown liquidity by local producers.
+A proven approach to doing that is by the organization of local credit clearing exchanges that enable businesses themselves to cooperate in collectively monetizing their own value-added, without the burden of interest and without the growth imperative.
 This is already happening at both the grassroots and commercial levels, but more optimal exchange designs need to be implemented and the entire process needs to be scaled up by networking trade exchanges together.
+The details of how that is done are described in my book, The End of Money and the Future of Civilization.

 Def.
 1. Monetization is the process of converting the value of an illiquid asset to a liquid form, i.e., a form that can be used as a payment medium (money).